steveandroulakis/shell-novice/02-theRoot-thePath.md

 It doesn't matter where you are as long as you follow __full path__ you are not going to get lost

-### Why can I not start from where I left of..?
+### Why can I not start from where I left off..?

 Exactly !
 You don't always have to start at the root and traverse down.
-You can start __path__ from where you are at.
+You can refer to other paths from where you are currently at.

-- `pwd` print working directory, which just tells you where you are at
+- `pwd` print working directory, which just tells you where you are on the file system

 ~~~ {.bash}
 ~$ pwd